Geetha63/MS-Teams-Scripts/TeamsSigninLogs/README.md

 #### Description:

-Retrieve the MicrosoftTeams user log-ins for your tenant
+Retrieve the MicrosoftTeams user sign-ins for your tenant

 1. As an Administrator, type PowerShell in the start menu.
 Right-click on Windows PowerShell, then select Run as Administrator.
 Click Yes at the UAC prompt.